pryv/dev-site/source/guides/custom-auth.md

     "customAuth": {
       "PryvAuthentication": {
         "apiEndpoint": "https://alice.pryv.me/",
-        "id": "alices-verification-abc"
+        "accessId": "alices-verification-abc"
       }
     }
   }
-  // ...
 }
 ```

-The custom auth step will retrieve Alice's verification **access id** and compare it to the access id stored in the `clientData` of Bob's access for Alice.
+The custom auth step will compare the access id for Alice's verification token contained in the `clientData` field and the id contained in the response of the call to access-info.
 If it matches, Alice's identity is verified and the authentication is successful.

 ### Custom Authentication function